openbao/openbao/website/content/blog/2024-10-27-transaction-details.md

-In OpenBao, the [`raft` storage backend][raft-backend] is the combination of an implementation of the [HashiCorp Raft library][hcp-raft] and the [bbolt][bbolt] K/V store.
+In OpenBao, the [`raft` storage backend][raft-backend] is the combination of an implementation of the [HashiCorp Raft library][hcp-raft] and the [bbolt](https://github.com/etcd/bbolt) K/V store.
 When Raft applies a WAL entry, the underlying [FSM][raft-fsm] applies the corresponding operations.
 Prior to transactions, these consisted of bare [Put and Delete ops][storage-write].
 Further, read requests were [handled individually][storage-read], meaning there was no